Home » Breakfast Brunch Recipes » Eggs Benedict with Blender Hollandaise

 • 1 tbsp white vinegar

-• paprika or chives optional for garnish
+• pinch paprika or chives optional for garnish

 Instructions

-• To Prepare Hollandaise Sauce
+Step 1: Prepare the Hollandaise Sauce

 • Blend about 3 minutes or until thick and creamy.